espruino/EspruinoDocs/boards/WiFi.md

 * APPEND_USES: EspruinoWiFi

-There aren't currently many tutorials using this board, however it can be used just like the [Espruino Pico](/Pico), which has a lot of tutorials available.
+There aren't currently many tutorials specifically for the Espruino WiFi, however it can be used just like the [Espruino Pico](/Pico), which has many more tutorials available:

+* APPEND_USES: Pico,-EspruinoWiFi

 Hardware Limitations
 ------------------